Enterprise-Grade Monitoring & SIEM for a Homelab - From Zero to 76 Custom Alert Rules

 Shipped:

-- 22 Wazuh agents with specialized group configs
+- 20 active Wazuh agents with specialized group configs

 - Multi-tier alerting (email + ntfy)